 King has said that he plans on signing Wallace to a long-term deal when he becomes a free agent this summer, but the pick would have come in handy when he continued shopping for other talent to put around Williams.
 And for what it's worth, I'm not convinced that it's Dwight Howard-or-bust when it comes to the Nets' chances.
 There are other moves that can be made to appease him, but those moves just got a little harder.

 • Sacramento stayed in its No. 5 slot and remains the league leader in consecutive appearances in the lottery (six).
 Not the kind of record anyone should shoot for.
-As for what the Kings do with the pick, I'd be surprised if they reach for either of the
+As for what the Kings do with the pick, I'd be surprised if they reach for either of the "high-risk, high-reward" picks that will likely be available there, specifically Baylor forward Perry Jones or Connecticut center Andre Drummond.
+The aforementioned record of lottery appearances means the Kings need impact players now, and they may be open to trading the pick unless they expect to get someone there who can make a difference.

 • I'll have a Mock Draft coming out Thursday, but here's a possible preview/projection, courtesy of a front-office man whose team is in the top five.
 New Orleans takes Davis, followed by Charlotte taking Kansas forward Thomas Robinson, Washington taking Kentucky small forward Michael Kidd-Gilchrist, Cleveland taking North Carolina small forward Harrison Barnes and Sacramento taking Florida shooting guard Bradley Beal.